yaydede/toolbox/YA_TextBook.md

 Again the results are not very convincing to use DNN in this example.

-Let's have a more complex task with the [Red Wine](https://www.kaggle.com/datasets/piyushgoyal443/red-wine-dataset?resource=download) dataset from Kaggle ([Cortez et.al, 2009](https://www.sciencedirect.com/science/article/abs/pii/S0167923609001377)).
+Let's have a more complex task with the [Red Wine](https://www.kaggle.com/datasets/piyushgoyal443/red-wine-dataset?resource=download) dataset from ([Kaggle](https://www.sciencedirect.com/science/article/abs/pii/S0167923609001377), [@CORTEZ2009547]).
 Our job us to use 11 attributes to classify each wine.

 ```r